tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
-Before I get into some alternatives in the physical and digital space,

-We need to talk about the key part to building a better web: Community!
+Before we can begin doing any work on hardware or software,

-Technology has no purpose without the people using it.
+we must recognize that technology has no purpose without the people using it.

+The key part to building a better web is our Community!

-In the end, it's the users who must demand and bring about change.
+It's the users who must demand and bring about change.

+So, how do we prepare our community for tomorrow's web?

 ---